-From the Emerald Isle to London to America and back again, Musement takes a look at twelve destinations to celebrate the luck of the Irish and partake in some rollicking St. Patrick’s Day festivities.
+From the Emerald Isle to London to America and back again, Musement takes a look at twelve destinations to partake in some rollicking St. Patrick’s Day festivities.

 What better place to celebrate this jovial Irish holiday than in the capital of the Emerald Isle?
-Dublin offers much more than rowdy pubs and fake orange beards on St. Patrick’s Day.
+Dublin offers much more than rowdy pubs and faux orange beards on St. Patrick’s Day.
 Attend the five-day (14-18 March) St. Patrick’s Day Festival that includes a mesmerizing parade and plenty of live music and dancing!
-Visit the iconic Guinness Storehouse to couple some Irish history with a traditional pint, take an or adventure into the beautiful Irish countryside to see the scenery that inspired Ireland’s nickname for yourself.
+Visit the iconic Guinness Storehouse to couple some Irish history with a traditional pint or take an adventure into the beautiful Irish countryside to see the scenery that inspired Ireland’s nickname for yourself.

 2. New York

 Aside from the Emerald Isle itself, there’s no place like New York to celebrate St. Patrick’s Day!
-The city’s St. Patrick’s Day parade is the oldest and largest in the U.S with more than 150,000 participants!
-Plus, with plenty of pubs on pretty much every corner, the party never stops in the ‘city that never sleeps’.
+The city’s St. Patrick’s Day parade is the oldest and largest in America with more than 150,000 participants!
+Plus, with plenty of Irish pubs on seemingly every corner, the party never stops in the ‘city that never sleeps’.

 View this post on Instagram